Alma Repository Search

 The Repository Search will evolve and significantly improve the staff user's experience in many ways.
 This evolution based on the new UI concepts described above will bring greater efficiency to processes, making them faster and simpler.
 The new streamlined workflows save time and improve productivity, with better management and search performance across the Alma platform.

 The All Titles search allows a staff user to find titles according to search criteria.
 The searchable fields are based on metadata that is common to all resources but does not include fields that are specific to physical, electronic, or digital inventory.
 The user can search on these specific fields when searching the relevant resource.
+The All titles Search will be updated and redesigned for better usability, performance, productivity, and overall user experience using the new UI concepts of side by side and slide out, addtionaly users will have the ability to:

 Electronic Resource Search